almic/zombie-game/README.md

         - sensing, setting important details by reading senses
         - goal selection, process important details and pick a goal
         - action, process goals and act on them
-- [ ] Make senses and goals retrieve target groups from BehaviorMind
 - [ ] (UNSURE) Make BehaviorActions plain Objects, they don't need serialization
 - [ ] Solve problem with senses creating a lot of memories.
 It really only needs two memories, one for the initial event and one for "active" data.
 Create